almayor/lavka-rs-contest/README.md

 ## Available Features and Generated Columns

 The system includes a rich set of feature generators.
+The feature selection algorithm can then use them to pick the best features.
 Here's a description of the available features and the columns they generate:

 ### Basic Features